alexjwong/PopCount/README.md

 EC450 Spring 2014 Final Project

-This program currently uses an MSP430 and photoresistors to count the number of people who have walked through a doorway.
+This program uses an MSP430 and photoresistors to count the number of people who have walked through a doorway.

-How-to-use
+How to use
 ----------

-This repo includes only main.c
+This repo includes only main.c.

 To run, use Code Composer Studio and create a new MSP430 project.

-Replace the default main.c with this main.c.
+Replace the default main.c with this main.c, and then use the debugger to load the program onto the MSP430.